siddhanttt2506/Brain-Spy/Model/Group_Dabeet_Ram_Aayush_Aditya/README.md

 - **Comparing 2D and 3D strategies** to determine the effectiveness of volumetric data processing
 - **Computationally Cheaper** as we have limited access to resources
 ## Methodology
-Pre-Processing pipeline included Bias-Field correction, Skull-Stripping, Spatial Normalization (MNI) and Intensity Normalization by using [NPP model](#ref3)[3].
+Pre-Processing pipeline included Bias-Field correction, Skull-Stripping, Spatial Normalization (MNI) and Intensity Normalization by using [NPP model](#ref3)[3]. <br>
 Along with that, due to RAM constraints on the free tiers of Kaggle and Google Colab, we employed a method of 'entropy based selection' to select the top-k (k=100 in our case) slices from each MRI scan based on their relative importance.
 The model was finally trained using these slices only, they amounted to roughly 25,000 2D slices.
+Further, 128x128 crops are extracted from the center of each slice to be appended to the design matrix X. Integer labels are used. <br>
-[Slice Selection using Entropy](#ref3)[3].
+Also, `numpy` is used to ensure shape consistency with the pretrained models.
+[Slice Selection using Entropy](#ref2)[2].

 ### Transfer Learning Models:

 ### 3D CNN Model:
 ### SGCNN Model:
 ### Double CNN Architecture Model: